-In the same way, the Roman Catholic Church has innumerable resources for learning about the church’s history, tradition, Scripture, and catechism.
-What you don’t find below, you can likely find at usccb.org, an organization of American Catholic Bishops.
+In the same way, the Catholic Church has innumerable resources for learning about the church’s history, tradition, Scripture, and catechism.
+The ECC website explains the shared traditions and doctrinal differences with the Roman Catholic Church. ecumenical-catholic-communion.org

 - The ELCA’s story is both ancient and timely.
 It’s a story of a powerful and patient God who has boundless love for all people of the world.
 It’s a story that brings deep meaning, comfort and strength to a growing community of people who live in modern, often unsettling times.

 - Members of the Evangelical Lutheran Church in America are connected to the faith of the church through the ages and around the world.

 Lutherans believe in the Triune God.
 We are part of God’s unfolding plan.

 When we gather for worship, we connect with believers everywhere and of every time.